Charlie Kirk Assassination Aftermath

 And by the way, you got to give it to Tim Cook.

-He's taking the company from $300 billion to $3 trillion.
+He's taking the company from 300 billion to 3 trillion.
+The question is,

 have those $700 or $800 billion in share buybacks to date, they have bought back approximately 40% of their outstanding shares, meaning over a 25-year period, they're effectively taking the company private.